timozander/timozander.de/src/content/blog/tips-for-speaking-at-conferences.md

 date: 2023-06-23
 ---

 During the [enterJS conference 2023](https://enterjs.de/), I gave [my second conference talk](/talk/enterjs-astro-2023/) ever.
-Afterwards, a lot of people asked how I got into speaking and what it was like for me to prepare.
+Afterward, a lot of people asked how I got into speaking and what it was like for me to prepare.
 So I decided to write down some of the tips that I follow while preparing.
 I do not consider myself a _naturally gifted_ speaker -- therefore, I believe that putting in the work beforehand is necessary for eventually giving a successful talk.

 This article _does not_ focus on creating good content, but rather on the act of speaking itself.
 So here are my tips for that: